 Today more than ever, more people are considering long-term therapy as they realize how crucial it is to take care of their mental well-being.

-Just as you take care of your physique by exercising or your car by regularly servicing it, Dr. Lynn Winsten of San Luis Obispo, CA, along with many other researchers and therapists, have proved that your mind needs regular care to ensure you’re mentally stable and resilient regardless of the curveballs the world and circumstances throw at you.
+Just as you take care of your physique by exercising or your car by regularly servicing it, Dr. Lynn Winsten of Berkeley, CA, along with many other researchers and therapists, have proved that your mind needs regular care to ensure you’re mentally stable and resilient regardless of the curveballs the world and circumstances throw at you.

 Unfortunately, most people only seek therapy when mental anguish and turmoil have overcome them to the point that they can’t function optimally at work or in their daily relationships.
 The truth is that mental instability can get in the way of enjoying even the greatest successes in life.